typestyle/typestyle.github.io/src/docs/core.md

 ```

 ## Concept: Interpolation
-You can nest properties for different states using the `nested` property.
+You can nest properties for different states using the `$nest` property.
 Any `&` in a key for the object passed to `style` get replaced with the generated class name when its written to CSS.
 As an example it allows super simple pseudo state (`&:hover`, `&:active`, `&:focus`, `&:disabled`) customization:

 ```play
 import {style} from "typestyle";